gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

    unless a future FAS API starts a mask of queues in one interrupt-off section.
 FasNAxis documents the inherited skew (one `addQueueEntry(NULL, true)` call per axis).
-3. **Buffered ESP32 drivers inject extra drain pauses.**
+3. **Buffered ESP32 drivers inject a drain pause** when the queued shape does not cover `getDirChangeBeforePauseCount()` / `getDirChangeBeforeTicks()` / `getDirChangeAfterTicks()`.
-   `getDirChangeBeforePauseCount()` (RMT idf5/6: 2) plus
+   FasNAxis pre-carves that shape from the last step (§4.4).
-   planner-issued pauses should cover it; leftover inject is globalized (§4.4.2).
-The PC sim has this as a configurable hook; it does not emulate RMT.
+   An inject that still happens is `PumpStatus::Error`.
+The PC sim exposes the budget and a one-shot extra inject; it does not emulate RMT.

 None of these block a PC-tested v1 on `SimPort`.